Super Michhua

 Super Michhua is a 2015 Indian Odia-language film, directed by Ashok Pati and produced by Sarthak Films.
 It stars Babushan and Jhilik Bhattacharjee in lead roles while Aparajita Mohanty and Minaketan play supporting roles.
-The movie is a remake of 2005 Tamil movie Priyasakhi.
-The film released on Raja alongside Gapa Hele bi Sata and Love You Hamesha.
+A remake of the 2005 Tamil movie Priyasakhi, it was released on Raja alongside Gapa Hele bi Sata and Love You Hamesha.
 The film was a box office success.